espadrine/sc/doc/Readme.md

   [the standard library](http://nodejs.org/api/stream.html)).
 - `reader`: the template engine to use.
 It defaults to `server.templateReader`, which defaults to [Fleau](https://github.com/espadrine/fleau).
+- `string`: a quickhand to send the string content of the template you want to send instead of specifying a file.
+It overrides `template`.

 By default, the following will be executed: